-We saw this Coast Horned Lizard (Phrynosoma coronatum blainvillii) on a hike at Mount Diablo State Park.
+[singlepic id=229 w= h= float=center] We saw this Coast Horned Lizard (Phrynosoma coronatum blainvillii) on a hike at Mount Diablo State Park.
 His tactics to avoid detection seemed to have been to alternately hold perfectly still for a while, and … Continue reading

 [singlepic id=227 w= h= float=center] Another shot from Big Sur.
 When I took this shot we were sheltering behind a rock from the wind and sand that blasted everything around us.
 This rock looked as if it got blasted quite … Continue reading

 [singlepic id=225 w= h= float=center] A Stellar’s Jay (Cyanocitta steller), who adamantly demanded to get some of our peanuts.
 We met this guy at Pfeiffer Big Sur State Park where these jays, but also crows and what sounded like pheasants … Continue reading

 [singlepic id=219 w= h= float=center] I saw this female black-tailed deer in Alum Rock Park in early November.
 She saw me when she stepped forward from behind a bush, and fortunately paused briefly before she vanished into the bushes in … Continue reading

 [singlepic id=217 w= h= float=center] I took this picture yesterday on a photo hike in the Oakland Redwood Regional Park.
 I liked this scene because the tree’s thick branches leaned towards the bench, which made it look like the tree … Continue reading